MatthewWid/Shoutout/README.md

 This project was started with the objective to learn:

 * Full-stack development with React, Node and MongoDB
-* Scalable MVC application architecture
+* Scalable application architecture
+* REST API design, development and best practices
-* User sessions and authentication (with Passport.js)
+* User sessions and authentication with Passport.js
 * Custom webpack configuration for development and production modes
-* Best practice code and webpack organisation
 * CSS-BEM naming and styling methodologies
 * Interactive user interface web design
 * Modular and single-responsibility programming patterns